NVIDIA

 "Permission denied" or Landlock errors inside the sandboxAgent trying to access a path not in read_only or read_write filesystem policyPull the current policy and add the path to read_write (or read_only if read access is sufficient).
 Push the updated policy.
 Note: filesystem policy is static and requires sandbox recreation

-Ollama OOM or very slow inferenceModel too large for GPU memory or GPU contentionOn DGX Station with GB300: free GPU memory (close other GPU workloads), try a smaller model (e.g., nemotron-3-nano, or gpt-oss:20b), or reduce context length.
+vLLM OOM or very slow inferenceModel too large for available VRAM, --max-model-len too high, or GPU contentionFree GPU memory (close other GPU workloads), use a smaller Hugging Face model or quantized variant, or lower --max-model-len.
+Check docker logs for the vLLM container.
 Monitor with nvidia-smi

 openshell sandbox connect hangs or times outSandbox not in Ready phaseRun openshell sandbox get <sandbox-name> to check the phase.
 If stuck in Provisioning, wait or check logs.
 If in Error, delete and recreate the sandbox